position

 1. What is the difference between a pyrometric cone and a kiln thermocouple?

-A thermocouple measures instantaneous temperature at a point.
-A pyrometric cone registers heatwork, which is the combined effect of time and temperature.
-Use both together for the best control.
+A thermocouple measures the instantaneous temperature at a specific point in the kiln.
+A pyrometric cone registers heatwork, which is the combined effect of time and temperature over the entire firing cycle.
+Using both together provides the most accurate control of your ceramic firing.

 2. Can I reuse a ceramic foundry filter?

-No. Filters are sacrificial.
-After exposure to molten metal they are saturated with oxides and have lost structural integrity.
-Replace filters after each pour.
+No. Foundry filters are sacrificial components.
+After exposure to molten metal, they become saturated with captured oxides and lose their structural integrity.
+For consistent quality and safety, replace filters after every single pour.

 3. Which cone should I use for stoneware?